Information for contractors and consultants.

 - Grit and soil from carwash catch basins.

 - Certain asbestos waste.

-We will review the application and let you know within three business days if you can dispose the waste in Pierce County.
-If accepted, we will issue the Waste Disposal Authorization.
+We will review the application within 3 business days and let you know if you can dispose in Pierce County.
+If accepted, we will issue the WDA.
 Conditions of approval vary.

-Pierce County facilities that accept waste through WDA process:
+These Pierce County facilities accept waste through the WDA process: